 How can I get another copy of my GED® transcript?

-You will need to send the state GED® office a request for a transcript or diploma in writing.
+You will need to send the state GED® office a request for a transcript in writing.
 In your request, include your name at time of testing, date of birth, Social Security number, where/when you took the tests, specific address of where to send the scores, and your signature.
 Mail to GED® Testing, Three Capitol Mall, Little Rock, AR 72201 or fax to (501) 682-1982 or scan the above information and send it to GED@arkansas.gov .

 For a copy of the form to request an official diploma or transcript, Click Here

 What accommodations are available for people with disabilities who want to take the GED® test?

-Test Accommodations are available for GED® test takers with documented physical, mental, emotional, intellectual, attention deficit, or specific learning disabilities.
+Test Accommodations are available for GED® test takers with documented physical, psychological, emotional, intellectual, attention deficit, or specific learning disabilities.

 What do the subject areas cover?

-- The Science Test includes earth and space science, chemistry, life science, and physics.
+- The Science Test includes earth and space science, life science, and physical science.